TritonDataCenter/rfd/rfd/0085/README.md

 - `sdc-manta`: manta deployment tooling, which delivers `mantamon`
 - `mantamon`: contains the probe templates and tooling used to manage Manta alarms today
+- `manta`: contains the Manta Operator Guide, whose documentation will be updated to reflect the CLI changes

 As mentioned above, we may end up wanting to separate the tools from the configuration, and we'll be adding documentation.
 The specific new